 As dashboards and reports become more and more complex, slow run times can present major roadblocks.
 Here’s a collection of some of the top tips on how to improve dashboard performance and cut slow run times when using Tableau, Power BI, and Looker.

-Before getting into the specific tips for the three tools, here are a few universal principles to keep in mind that will lead to improved performance in almost any case.
+Before getting into how to improve dashboard performance within the three specific tools, here are a few universal principles that will lead to improved performance in almost any case.

-Limit logic used in tool itself: If you’re generating multiple calculated tables/views, performing complex joins, or adding numerous calculations in the BI tool itself, it’s a good idea for performance as well as governance to execute all those steps in the database or a separate business layer.
+Limit logic used in the tool itself: If you’re generating multiple calculated tables/views, performing complex joins, or adding numerous calculations in the BI tool itself, it’s a good idea for performance and governance to execute all those steps in the database or a separate business layer.
 The more data manipulation done by your BI tool, the more queries and functions your tool has to execute itself before generating visualizations.

 Note: This is not an issue for Looker, as Looker offloads all of its computing onto the database via SQL.